 And yet, all of these places can be improved by one of my favorite methods of relaxing — hammock time.
 And hammock time in a bungalow in Koh Phi Phi, Thailand was marvelous.

-Though sometimes the chucks need to be kicks off and forgotten when you find a private hidden cove in the north of New Zealand.
+Though sometimes the chucks need to be kicked off and forgotten when you find a private hidden cove in the north of New Zealand.
 Long grass whispering in the wind, the sun shining, the waves crashing, and the sway of the hammock.
 Relaxation at its finest.

 *If you like this post, come check out my friend who inspired me to do this post — Derek of The Holidaze and his favorite places to relax!*